junxit/us-congress-bills-111/metadata.md

 - 2010-07-14 — Mr. Stark moved to suspend the rules and pass the bill.
 - 2010-07-14 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H5563-5564)
 - 2010-07-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H5563-5564)
+- 2010-07-15 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2010-07-19 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 465.